mongodb/specifications/source/crud/crud.md

 developers.
 The safest way to combat this without introducing discrepancies between drivers/driver versions or breaking backwards compatibility was to use multiple methods, each signifying the number of documents that could be affected.

-Q: Speaking of "One", where is `findOne`?

-If your driver wishes to offer a `findOne` method, that is perfectly fine.
-If you choose to implement `findOne`, please keep to the naming conventions followed by the `FindOptions` and keep in mind that certain things don't make sense like limit (which should be -1), tailable, awaitData, etc...

 Q: What considerations have been taken for the eventual merging of query and the aggregation framework?

 In the future, it is probable that a new query engine (QE) will look very much like the aggregation framework.
 Given